 In 37 stores on the island alone, you will have plenty to buy from one of the ABC stores during your trip to Oahu.
 Famous Pearl Harbor is also 12 miles from Waikiki Beach and the jungle-filled craters.

-There are two other main islands in Hawaii, but these are other islands that are privately owned or inhabited, making them impossible for backpacking.
+There are two other main islands in Hawaii, but these are other islands that are privately owned or inhabited, making them impossible to backpack.
 However, the main four options that most consider when planning backpacking are Maui, Kauai, The Big Island, and Oahu.
 These tend to feature the most options for backpackers, are relatively safe, and have the most activities to do while travelling.

 To really narrow down your search, you will want to make your own comparisons of the islands.
 As mentioned, reference our list of activities for each to help make this process simpler.

 Backpacking across Hawaii is something many younger individuals are interested in.
-This may not be ideal for those with families who need more concrete plans.
-However, for those who can casually travel in Hawaii, it is possible to do Hawaii on a budget and save money along the way.
+This may not be ideal for families needing more concrete plans.
+However, for those who can casually travel to Hawaii, it is possible to do Hawaii on a budget and save money along the way.

-From the must-see beaches to the best hiking locations, there are many activities to indulge in Hawaii.
+From the must-see beaches to the best hiking locations, Hawaii has many activities to indulge in.
 You will find that backpacking is much more affordable than you had imagined.

 As with any stay on the islands, the costs of backpacking can vary greatly as well.
 If you explore fewer tourist traps and look for unique things to do in Hawaii, you will likely have more authentic experiences whilst saving money!

-The breakdown of costs for backpacking when travelling Hawaii are:
+The breakdown of costs for backpacking when travelling to Hawaii are:

 Budget $85 per day